Use sales negotiation techniques to save money and increase customer satisfaction.

 Arguing about price causes a distinct feeling of discomfort for many people.
 It seems to be a cultural thing.
-Americans and Australians don’t seem bothered by it so this reticence to negotiate can’t be attributed to English speaking peoples.
+Americans and Australians don’t seem bothered by it so this reticence to negotiate can’t be attributed to English-speaking peoples.
 Using sales negotiation techniques and haggling over payment appears to be thoroughly enjoyed in many other countries.

 The English seem to have made discussing price with a vendor almost a taboo subject.
 It would seem silly to ask for a special reduction at the supermarket checkout but if you visit a street market, even the fruit and vegetable vendors will barter.

-The fact that most shop assistants do have latitude to change prices must be unknown or ignored by the majority.
+The fact that most shop assistants do have the latitude to change prices must be unknown or ignored by the majority.
 It may be only five or ten percent but wouldn't the money be put to better use in your pocket?

-For an average family it may well be more than £10,000 a year.
+For an average family, it may well be more than £10,000 a year.

 Suppose you got an envelope through your door with £1000 in it.
 Imagine 100 crisp £10 notes in your hand that are not already consigned to pay a bill.
 Would you get a little excited?

 You may be thinking it’s not worth the hassle of collecting the money in small chunks.
 It’s embarrassing to be seen bargaining with shopkeepers and uncomfortable to have others think you can’t afford something.

 It is your money and I will not be the one to tell you what to do with it.

 Yet what if there is a simple and polite way to ask?